SOCCER-Project-DEP/vulnman-ansible/README.md

 # Create project on GitLab and get new project token with API access and reporter permissions
 # Update the inventory file with the scanner machine IP
 nano inventory.yml  # Edit and save
+# Change IP address in the inventory file to the IP of the machine where you want to deploy the scanner

 # Configure the environment file
 nano vulnman.env  # Edit and save
+# Change TARGET to the domain you want to scan and GL_TOKEN to the GitLab project token

 # Review the configuration file
 nano nuclei_orchestrator_configs/scheduled-config.toml  # Edit and save
+# Change the config file to your needs, for example, set project id so tool can upload results to GitLab

 # Run the Ansible playbook to deploy everything
 ansible-playbook -i inventory.yml playbooks/deploy-all.yml # -kK for password prompt